vrikodar/JitterBug/README.md

 # NOTE

-**JitterBug is Officially a part of DiaLog Project ::: CHECK OUT PROJECT DiaLog on the Link Below**
+**JitterBug is Officially a part of DiaLog Project ::: CHECK OUT PROJECT DiaLog by visiting the Link Below**

 https://github.com/SxNade/DiaLog